brunze/augmented/README.md

 # etc.
 ```

-Or you can load just the method you need:
+Or you can load just the methods you need:

 ```ruby
 using Augmented::Objects::Pickable